 No high-risk invasive species were recorded within the proposed development.
-This species does not present a significant risk to the Cork Harbour SPA.
 Therefore, no risk from the spread of invasive species will occur.
 Therefore, there is no risk to Cork Harbour SPA via impacts from the spread of invasive species.

 8.6 Cumulative Impacts